veeral-patel/true-positive/docs/get_started/quickstart.md

 sidebar_label: Quickstart
 ---

 True Positive is a collaborative, web-based case management tool for organizing information about security investigations.
+It is closed source and delivered as SaaS.

 You may like True Positive if: